bootsie123/F1-Web-Viewer/README.md

 #### Is it possible to sync the feeds?

 Yes!
-Just click on the clock icon on the feed you want all the other feeds to sync up to
+Just click on the clock icon on the feed you want all the other feeds to sync up to.
+It will also sync across multiple tabs too

 ## Acknowledgements